 Capture ISG didn’t invent vocational rehabilitation customer satisfaction surveying.
 What we focused on is making our questions and process about the needs of the agencies and the participants themselves.
-As a former Vocational Rehabilitation Counselor (VRC), Capture’s General Manager, Justin Council, noted that he never was once asked to solicit feedback from a participant concerning his own, or anyone’s performance in assisting them.
-He also found that when vendor partners provided information to the VRC to enable the participant to use informed choice in selecting an organization to work with, the participant had little information to go by.
+Speaking with our vocational rehab liaison, it was noted that they never was once asked to solicit feedback from a participant concerning his own, or anyone’s performance in assisting them.
+We also found that when vendor partners provided information to the VRC to enable the participant to use informed choice in selecting an organization to work with, the participant had little information to go by.
 Wouldn’t it be great if the placement agencies who worked with VR had a tool to obtain satisfaction rates and other meaningful information?

 Market Research For a Unique Market

 Many of the research services used by VR services agencies and State Rehab Councils include hiring a market research company to send out an online or mail-in survey.
 Because these hired hands do not have a VR background, the questions are not specifically created with VR participants in mind and likely stop at just surface level data of scales or ratings.
 As Capture ISG often discusses with clients in other markets, this surface-level data doesn’t explain the root cause of the rating itself, and makes it less actionable.
 Often times, the survey is distributed only through online means, leaving a respectable portion of the population “uncounted” and not considered when the final report is written.
 There seemed to be little attempt to accommodate the differing needs for participation that the disability community naturally includes.